sunny1561/CodingSphere/README.md

 pip install -r requirements.txt

+2. Set Up Environment Variables
+Ensure the environment variables are properly set in the .env file.
+This is crucial for the correct functioning of the application, as it reads the values from the environment (such as database connection strings, JWT secret keys, etc.).

 ## Open Visual Studio Code or your preferred code editor.
 To run the application, use the following steps:
 (Optional) Navigate to the API directory if your main.py is located inside the API folder: